Folkestone Groomers Directory

 What if you're sold on the idea but live in a tiny flat where storing even a foldable table isn't realistic?

+Don't worry—you're not doomed to floor grooming forever.
 Whilst nothing beats a proper table, you can create a safer makeshift setup if you follow two critical principles: stability and grip.

 DIY Option: Sturdy Workbench or Utility Table

 Got a solid workbench in the garage or a sturdy utility table?
 You're halfway there.
+These give you the right height and stable base.

 Critical: Their surfaces are usually slippery and dangerous.
 You MUST add a non-slip bath mat or rubber mat for secure footing.